Improved MSSM Higgs mass calculation using the 3-loop FlexibleEFTHiggs approach including $x_t$-resummation: Matching procedure in general

 \subsection{Basics of the effective field theory approach}

 In SUSY models with very heavy new particles of mass $\Lambda\gg v$, an observable $O$ can be expanded perturbatively in a three-fold way: in terms of \emph{loops} (counted by a generic loop-counting parameter $\alpha$), \emph{large logarithms} of the large mass ratio $L\equiv\log(\Lambda/v)$ and a \emph{mass suppression factor} $v/\Lambda$.
-If the observable $O$ is dimensionless, the leading $n$-loop contribution ($n \ge 0$) is typically of the form $ \alpha^n L^n$.
+For the particular case of a dimensionless observable $O$ which has a tree-level contribution of order $\alpha^0$, the leading $n$-loop contribution ($n \ge 0$) is typically of the form $ \alpha^n L^n$.
 Subleading/higher-order contributions have more powers of $\alpha$, fewer powers of $L$ and/or additional factors of $v/\Lambda$.
 Hence, one can write to all orders

-where the sum of the terms with $n=0$ represent the tree-level contribution $O^{\tL}$ and the coefficients $c_{nlk}$ are constants which may contain the parameter of the full model and logarithms of small mass ratios.
+where the sum of the terms with $n=0$ represent the tree-level contribution $O^{\tL}$ and the coefficients $c_{nlk}$ are constants which may contain the parameters of the full model and logarithms of small mass ratios.
 An effective field theory calculation allows to include all terms at the $m$-th subleading $\log$ level,

 Since terms of all loop orders are contained in the sum of these terms, their inclusion is also called ``resummation of logarithms''.
 Usually the resummation is achieved by performing the following three steps (see \figref{fig:eft-approach}):